-As an increasing number of states and districts across the country experiment with improved performance evaluation systems for their educators, more evidence will arise that should continue to inform Colorado's system.
+As more and more states and districts across the country experiment with improved performance evaluation systems for their educators, more evidence will arise that should continue to inform Colorado's system.
 The present report makes recommendations for what Council members believe to be the best possible evaluation system using current knowledge, but we must commit to learning from knowledge yet to be discovered.

-FEEDBACK Three: The Purpose of the System is to Provide Meaningful and Credible Feedback That Improves Performance.
+Three: The Purpose of the System is to Provide Meaningful and Credible Feedback That Improves Performance.